Meet Our Animals

 Flower is Animal’s 4 Healing’s first facility dog donated by Canine Companions.
 She is famous for cuddling, kindness, her calm demeanor, happy nature, and ability to provide companionship and aid.
 She loves dress-up and playing fetch.

-Flower has 4 1/2 years of experience as a service dog.
+Flower has 9 years of experience as a facility dog.
 In those years, she has helped hundreds of clients reach their treatment goals.
 She has extensive experience working with clients dealing with anxiety and depressive disorders, as well as Post-Traumatic Stress Disorder.

 Flower is trained in over 40 commands to help our clients engage and focus in therapy without increasing stress.
 She loves her work, dressing up, fetch, learning new things, and is always excited to meet new friends.